davide-marino00/PBI_DOCS/refac.md

 			    0
 			)
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you provided calculates a measure called `PercentageCompleteness`.
-Let's break it down in simple business terms:
+- **DAX Explanation (Generated):** The DAX code snippet you provided calculates the "Percentage Completeness" of timesheets based on the hours that are missing compared to the expected contract hours for a week.
+Here’s a breakdown of what it does in simple business terms:

-1. **SUM(vw_missing_timesheet[MissingHours])**: This part of the code adds up all the missing hours from a table called `vw_missing_timesheet`.
-Essentially, it tells us how many hours were not accounted for in timesheets.
+1. **SUM(vw_missing_timesheet[MissingHours])**: This part of the code adds up all the missing hours from the timesheet data.
+It gives a total of how many hours employees have not reported.

-2. **[ExpectedContractHoursWeekly]**: This is a measure that represents the expected number of hours that should be worked in a week according to the contract.
-It serves as a benchmark for comparison.
+2. **[ExpectedContractHoursWeekly]**: This is a measure that represents the total number of hours that employees are expected to work in a week according to their contracts.

 3. **SUM(vw_missing_timesheet[MissingHours]) - [ExpectedContractHoursWeekly]**: Here, the code calculates the difference between the total missing hours and the expected contract hours.
-If the result is positive, it indicates that the missing hours exceed what was expected; if negative, it means that the hours worked are more than expected.
+If the result is positive, it indicates that the missing hours exceed what was expected; if negative, it means that the reported hours are more than expected.

-4. **DIVIDE(..., [ExpectedContractHoursWeekly], 0)**: The `DIVIDE` function takes the result from the previous step (the difference between missing hours and expected hours) and divides it by the expected contract hours.
-This gives us a ratio that represents how much the actual hours deviate from what was expected.
-The third argument, `0`, ensures that if the expected hours are zero (to avoid division by zero), the result will simply be 0 instead of an error.
+4. **DIVIDE(..., [ExpectedContractHoursWeekly], 0)**: This function divides the result from the previous step (the difference between missing hours and expected hours) by the expected contract hours.
+The third argument, `0`, ensures that if the expected contract hours are zero (to avoid division by zero), the result will simply be 0 instead of an error.

 ### What It Achieves:
-The overall measure, `PercentageCompleteness`, calculates how the actual hours worked (considering missing hours) compare to the expected hours.

-- If the result is positive, it indicates a percentage of how much the actual hours fall short of expectations.
-- If the result is negative, it shows how much the actual hours exceed expectations.
+The overall measure calculates the percentage of completeness of timesheets by showing how much the missing hours deviate from what is expected.
+A positive percentage indicates that there are more missing hours than expected, suggesting a potential issue with timesheet reporting.
+Conversely, a negative percentage indicates that employees are reporting more hours than expected, which could be a sign of over-reporting or mismanagement of hours.

-In summary, this measure helps the business understand the completeness of timesheet submissions relative to what is expected, allowing for better management of workforce hours and identifying potential issues with timesheet compliance.
+In summary, this measure helps the business understand how well employees are completing their timesheets relative to what is expected, allowing for better management of time reporting and resource allocation.

 **`UniqueEmployeesPerUnit`**